About us edit

 Packaging and/or compiling some packages, for personal and testing purpouses, but are free for anyone to download and use in this link.

-Currently, I mostly help users in the openSUSE and other free software forums as well in social networks and other places, like the Telegram groups in Spanish, answering questions about software and hardware problems.
+Currently, we mostly help users in the openSUSE and other free software forums as well in social networks and other places, like the Telegram groups in Spanish, answering questions about software and hardware problems.